Cambridge Main Street – Cambridge, ON

 “It’s phenomenal,” said a local resident who sat outside what will soon be his storefront.
 “Personally, I’ve got a thing for the benches,” he said, gesturing at a black bench that looks more like woven ebony ribbon than crisscrossed metal.
 He also likes the trees, which are, surprisingly, one of the more contemporary aspects of the streetscape.
 Arand hopes to watch the trees grow alongside his business.

-After a suitably sized tree pit has been dug, taking into account the mature rooting area of the selected trees, multiple layers of StrataCell modules are placed in the pit and snapped together to form a matrix.
+After a suitably sized tree pit has been dug, taking into account the mature rooting area of the selected trees, a predetermined amount of RootSpace is placed in the pit and snapped together to form a matrix.
 An opening for the tree root ball is provided within the matrix.
 These unique load bearing modules provide structural support for the sidewalk and adjacent roadway while creating a soil-filled void for healthy tree root growth.
 The cells prevent the soil becoming compacted, ensuring the roots can establish and obtain oxygen, water, and other nutrients vital to longevity.

 The city wanted to create a more pedestrian-friendly and accessible street in attempt to draw and keep more entrepreneurs into the area, so the idea of keeping the trees closer to the roadway to increase pedestrian area was ideal.
 The spacious walking area also highlights the beautiful architecture of the old buildings in the core.
 “The overall look really does tie in with the buildings and it does seem more spacious” said the landscape architect representing the City of Cambridge, adding, “even though we didn’t change the width of the sidewalk.”
 The incorporation of these tall attractive looking Ornamental Pears and Princeton Sentry’s are a welcome improvement, and worthwhile investment to the Main Street.
 This project has been a great opportunity for the City of Cambridge to compare the latest structural cell technology (incorporating larger soil volumes), with the traditional rock soil-matrix method of planting trees in pavement.
 Above and below ground solutions are available through GreenBlue Urban to provide tree support and protection.